mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 	a.ahref = "#" + t.target.name;
 }

-//Results of equivalents() operation can be prioritized (ordered) using rules that are declared @primary
+//Results of equivalents() can be ordered using rules that are declared @primary
 //Primary rule's results precede other rules
 @primary
 rule Transition2Heading